MJ (South Korean singer): 2016–2019: Debut with Astro and solo activities

-2020–present: Musical debut, Super Five and solo debut
+2020–present: Musical debut, Super Five, solo debut and Sub-unit debut

 In April 2020, MJ sang another OST for the Korean drama, Eccentric!
 Chef Moon titled "Sweet Spring".
-In that same month, it was confirmed that MJ, together with 2AM's Jo Kwon, NU’EST's Ren, and Shin Joo Hyup were cast for the Korean version of the musical Everybody's Talking About Jamie.
-This is originally a British musical based on a true story of a teenager named Jamie, who aspires to become a drag queen.
-The musical was scheduled from 4 July to 11 September at LG Arts Center in Gangnam.
+In that same month, it was confirmed that MJ, together with 2AM's Jo Kwon, NU'EST's Ren, and Shin Joo Hyup were cast for the Korean version of the musical Everybody's Talking About Jamie, a musical based on a true story of a teenager named Jamie who aspires to become a drag queen.
+The musical was scheduled from July 4 to September 11 at LG Arts Center in Gangnam.
 On the September 11, 2020, MJ successfully finished his last show for the musical as Jamie.

 In July 2020, MJ was cast in MBC's Favorite Entertainment.
 He was selected as one of the five members of the idol trot group formed by Jang Yoon Jung and in charge of visual of the group.
 The project boy group debuted on MBC's Music Core on August 22, 2020 under the name Super Five (다섯장).
 MJ promoted with Super Five using his real name Kim Myung Jun.
 The group consists of Pentagon's Lee Hoe-taek, A.cian's Chu Hyeok-jin, Park Hyeong-seok and Ok Jin-wook.
 The group debuted with the songs "Hello" and "All Eyes on You".

 In 2021, he became the only MC for the 2nd season of Fact In Star.
 On October 14, Fantagio confirmed that MJ will debut as a solo artist with a semi-trot song to be released in November, which features Kim Tae-yeon from Miss Trot.
 Young Tak was also participating in the production of said song.

 On October 18, it was confirmed that MJ was cast to play the role 'Daniel' in the musical 'Jack the Ripper'.
 MJ will play the role together with Uhm ki joon, F.T.
 Island's Lee Hong-ki and SF9's Inseong.
 The musical is slated to open on December 3 at the KEPCO Art Center in Seoul.
 On October 28, 2021, MJ was announced as part of G-Market's mystery romance thriller web drama called Find Me If You Can.
 He played the role of a long time friend with the main lead actress.
 It was premiered on November 9, 2021, via INSSA OPPA G YouTube Channel.

 On November 3, MJ debuted as a solo artist with two songs — "Get Set Yo" and "Valet Parking".
 On November 29, he won in SBS's The Trot Show and is the first idol to ever win first place on The Trot Show.
+On February 3, 2022, the agency confirmed that MJ would temporarily suspend his activities due to illness.